BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **Logjam**: A security vulnerability against systems using the Diffie-Hellman key exchange protocol with weak parameters.

 ## M
+- **MVC**: Model-View-Controller - A software architectural pattern that separates an application into three main components: Model (data), View (user interface), and Controller (business logic).
+Commonly used in web applications to promote code organization and security through separation of concerns.
 - **MAID**: Massive Array of Idle Disks - A storage technology with security implications for data at rest.
 - **MIME**: Multipurpose Internet Mail Extensions - A standard for formatting non-ASCII messages, relevant for email security.
 - **MIMO**: Multiple-Input Multiple-Output - A method for multiplying radio transmission capacity, used in secure wireless communications.